 One of her key musical partners over the years has been Gene Perla, veteran American bassist, formerly with Elvin Jones, Sonny Rollins, Nina Simone and Sarah Vaughan.
-Together, they have been touring and recording since 2008.
 Their latest record "In The Moment" (P.M.
-Records, 2020) is a tribute to their enthusiastic pre-pandemic collabroation with fellow musicians between New York and Paris.
+Records, 2020) is a tribute to their cross-Atlantic collaboration with fellow musicians between New York and Paris.

 Powered by connection